In this article

 United States

 OFAC sanctions apply to all “US persons” - defined as US citizens, permanent residents, entities organised under US law (including their foreign branches), and anyone physically present in the United States.
-Crucially, OFAC’s reach extends beyond the financial sector.
-The February 2026 settlement with IMG Academy - a school and training facility - prompted OFAC to state explicitly that the case “highlights the pervasiveness of sanctions risk across a wide variety of sectors and institutions,” even for entities “operating largely domestically.”
+OFAC’s reach extends well beyond the financial sector.
+The February 2026 settlement with IMG Academy - a school - prompted OFAC to state explicitly that the case highlights “the pervasiveness of sanctions risk across a wide variety of sectors and institutions,” even for entities “operating largely domestically.”

-In addition to the primary SDN (Specially Designated Nationals) List, OFAC maintains seven other restricted party lists with varying prohibitions.
+In addition to the primary SDN List, OFAC maintains seven other restricted party lists.
 Thanks to secondary sanctions provisions, non-US businesses can also face consequences if they facilitate significant transactions with sanctioned persons or jurisdictions.

 European Union

-While sanctions compliance is universal, certain sectors face additional regulatory attention across all three jurisdictions:
+While universal, the following sectors face additional regulatory attention:

 - Financial institutions - banks, payment service providers, insurance companies, and investment firms.

-- Gambling and betting operators - classified as high-risk under AML frameworks and subject to sector-specific regulators (UKGC, state gaming commissions, Malta Gaming Authority, etc.).
+- Gambling and betting operators - classified as high-risk under AML frameworks; subject to the UKGC, state gaming commissions, Malta Gaming Authority, and equivalent bodies.

-- Legal and accountancy professionals - subject to updated guidance in the UK (SRA, February 2026) and regulated under AML directives in the EU.
+- Legal and accountancy professionals - updated SRA guidance (February 2026) and AML directive obligations in the EU.

 - Estate agents and high-value dealers - caught by AML regulations and the broader sanctions regime.

-- Technology, energy, and shipping businesses - particularly exposed to trade sanctions, sectoral restrictions, and dual-use goods controls.
+- Technology, energy, and shipping businesses - particularly exposed to trade sanctions and dual-use goods controls.

-- Crypto and fintech businesses - OFSI published a cryptoassets-specific threat assessment in 2025; OFAC has actively pursued crypto-related enforcement; the EU’s MiCA regulation brings CASPs into scope.
+- Crypto and fintech businesses - OFSI published a cryptoassets threat assessment in 2025; MiCA brings CASPs into EU scope.

 What Are the Main Laws and Rules?